numbas/editor/docs/exam/reference.rst

 The :guilabel:`Replace this question with a copy` lets you quickly swap in a duplicate of a question you've included in your exam.
 If you're using a question created by someone else, this is a convenient way of getting a version of the question you can make changes to.

+If the question has any :term:`variables whose values can be overridden <Can an exam override the value of this variable?>`, then you can give values for those variables here.
+The :guilabel:`Value` field should contain a :ref:`JME` expression for the desired value of the variable.

 .. note::